Documentary puts new attention on R. Kelly sex allegations

 He has not only written numerous hits for himself but for other artists including Celine Dion, Michael Jackson and Lady Gaga.
 His collaborators have included Jay-Z and Usher.

-Still, accusations of inappropriate sexual misconducted followed Kelly for much of his career.
+Still, accusations of inappropriate sexual misconduct followed Kelly for much of his career.

 In February 2002, a 27-minute video surfaced that showed a man purported to be Kelly engaged in sex acts involving an underage girl.
 The singer was later indicted on child pornography charges and it appeared that Kelly’s career was in jeopardy.